ronaldoussoren/pyobjc/pyobjc-core/Doc/dev/coding-style.rst

    )

-The framework wrappers do *not* include a copy of ``pyobjc-api.h``, but dynamicly fetches that at build time.
+The framework wrappers do *not* include a copy of ``pyobjc-api.h``, but dynamicly fetch that at build time.

 Documentation
 -------------